 Synopsis:

 Hope Donovan doesn't know what it means to move on.
 She has a problem with letting people go from her past.
-Things like who she threw the best party back in the day or who slept with whom during the football game.
+Things like who threw the best party back in the day or who slept with whom during the football game.
 She struggles with seeing things for what they are NOW, but remembering what they once WERE.
 This very way of thinking lands her six years in prison for murder.
-Adena, the wife of the deceased man, wants true justice for Hope.
+Adena, the wife of the deceased, wants true justice for Hope.
 She wants to see the life drained from Hope's eyes.
 Will Hope have to pay the ultimate price for revisiting some old friends or will life play in her favor and prove her innocent?

 My Review:

-As for Adena, I don't think I've been more pissed with a character in a while.
-I understand she wanted justice for her husband, but she was going about it the wrong way.
-She was also on some political campaign BS and was gunning for death penalties to be dished out.
+As for Adena, I don't think I've been more pissed off.
+I understand she wanted justice for her husband, but she was going about it all wrong.
+She was on some political campaign BS and gunning for the death penalty.
 That was until her law was about to be applied to one of her own.
-It wasn't until this detail came out that she wanted to hear Hope's story and find the actual truth.
-What would people think of her if she followed through with killing Hope and hiding her own?
+This is the epitome of, "Sweep 'round your own front door."
+Focus on the dirt at your house because you never know what you'll find when the dust settles.

 Comments